soumya92/barista/base/watchers/dbus.md

 - `WatchNameOwners(pattern string)` watches all services within the namespace pattern.

-Any updates to relevant service owners will trigger a notification on the `.C` channel, and calling `GetOwner()` will return the service owner, while `GetOwners()` will return a map of service names to owners (useful in case of multiple services within the namespace active at the same time).
+Any updates to relevant service owners will trigger a notification on the `.Updates` channel, with the name and new owner of the triggering name.
+Calling `GetOwner()` will return the service owner, while `GetOwners()` will return a map of service names to owners (useful in case of multiple services within the namespace active at the same time).

 ## PropertiesWatcher